-In order to believe that Satan and Jesus are “spiritual brothers” one must deny the clear teaching of Scripture.
-Scripture is very clear that it was Jesus Christ who created all things and that as the second person of the triune Godhead Christ is fully and uniquely God.
+In order to believe that Satan and Jesus are “spiritual brothers,” one must deny the clear teaching of Scripture.
+Scripture says that it was Jesus Christ who created all things and that, as the second Person of the triune Godhead, Christ is fully and uniquely God.
 Jesus claimed to be God in many passages of Scripture.
-In John 10:30 Jesus said, “I am the Father are one.”
-Jesus was not claiming to be another lesser God.
+In John 10:30 Jesus said, “I and the Father are one.”
+Jesus was not claiming to be another, lesser god.
 He was declaring that He was fully God.
 In John 1:1–5 it is clear that Jesus was not a created being and that He Himself created all things.
 “All things were made through Him, and without Him nothing was made that was made” (John 1:3).
 How much clearer can it get?
-“All things” means what it says, and it includes Satan who as an angel was himself a created being just like the other angels and demons are.
-Scripture reveals Satan to be a fallen angel who rebelled against God and Jesus as being God.
+“All things” means what it says, and it includes Satan, who as an angel was himself a created being just like the other angels and demons are.
+Scripture reveals Satan to be a fallen angel who rebelled against God and Jesus to be God.
 The only relationship that exists between Satan and Jesus is that of creation and Creator; of the sinful created being, Satan, and the righteous Judge, Jesus Christ.

-Like the Mormons, the Jehovah Witnesses also teach that Jesus and Satan are spiritual brothers.
-While some Mormons and Jehovah Witnesses might sometimes try to sidestep this teaching because it is so antithetical to what the Bible actually says, it is nevertheless what these organizations believe and is part of their official doctrine.
+Like the Mormons, the Jehovah’s Witnesses also teach that Jesus and Satan are spiritual brothers.
+While some Mormons and Jehovah’s Witnesses might sometimes try to sidestep this teaching because it is so antithetical to what the Bible actually says, it is nevertheless what these organizations believe and is part of their official doctrine.

-Mormons believe that not only were Jesus and Lucifer “spirit children of Elohim,” but that also humans are spiritual children as well.
-In other words they believe that “God, angels, and men are all of the same species, one race, one great family.”
-This is why they believe that they themselves will one day become as much of a God as Jesus or even God the Father.
-Rather than seeing the clear distinction in Scripture between God and His creation, they believe that one day they will be a God themselves.
-Of course this is the same old lie Satan has been telling us since the Garden of Eden (Genesis 3:15).
-Apparently the desire to usurp the throne of God is endemic in the hearts of men.
+Mormons believe that, not only were Jesus and Lucifer “spirit children of Elohim,” but that humans are spiritual children, as well.
+In other words, they believe that “God, angels, and men are all of the same species, one race, one great family.”
+This is why they believe that they themselves will one day become as much of a god as Jesus or even God the Father.
+Rather than seeing the clear distinction in Scripture between God and His creation, they believe that one day they will be gods themselves.
+Of course, this is the same old lie Satan has been telling us since the Garden of Eden (Genesis 3:15).
+Apparently, the desire to usurp the throne of God is endemic in the hearts of men.

 In Matthew 16:15 Jesus asked the important question: “But who do you say that I am?”
-This is a question that is essential to salvation and one that the Mormons and Jehovah Witnesses get wrong.
+This is a question that is essential to salvation and one that the Mormons and Jehovah’s Witnesses get wrong.
 Their answer that Jesus is the spirit brother of Satan is the wrong one.
 Jesus is God the Son, and in Him the fullness of the Godhead dwelt bodily (Colossians 2:9).
-He created Satan and one day He will cast Satan into the lake of fire as the just punishment for his rebellion against God.
-Sadly on that Day of Judgment those who fall for Satan’s lies will also be cast into the lake of fire with Satan and His demons.
-The god of the Mormons and Jehovah Witnesses is not the God who revealed Himself in Scripture.
-Unless they repent and come to understand and worship the one true God, they have no hope of salvation.
+He created Satan, and one day He will cast Satan into the lake of fire as the just punishment for his rebellion against God.
+Sadly, on that Day of Judgment those who fall for Satan’s lies will also be cast into the lake of fire with Satan and His demons.
+The god of the Mormons and Jehovah’s Witnesses is not the God who revealed Himself in Scripture.
+Unless these groups repent and come to understand and worship the one true God, they have no hope of salvation.